Guruprasad712/DATA_PROJECT_5/README.md

 ## ⚙️ Core Functional Logic

 ### 🔹 Trigger: `auto_update_inventory`
-Automatically updates stock in the `inventories` table when a row is inserted into `productmovements`.
+Automatically updates stock in the `inventories` table when a row is inserted into `products_movement`.

 ```sql
 IF LOWER(NEW.movement_type) = 'received' THEN